It was seven years since our last South African hunting trip to the Eastern Cape with Nick Bowker.

-A shot off the sticks through the shoulder put the animal down in its track, and we had our 1st of 15 trophies of this trip.
+A shot of the sticks through the shoulder put the animal down in its track, and we had our 1st of 15 trophies of this trip.

-For the evening hunt, we went after Kudu, Nyala, and Warthog.
+We went after Kudu, Nyala, and Warthog for the evening hunt.
 We spotted hundreds of animals within a few square miles.

 And saw numerous Nyala (including 8 Nyala bulls) feeding out in a field.